skip to Main Content

 menu

-The Hawaii Keiki: Healthy and Ready to Learn Program places certified APRNs and RNs in health clinics located at DOE campuses to provide school based health services to students.
+The Hawaii Keiki: Healthy and Ready to Learn Program places APRNs, RNs, and Health Technicians in health clinics located on public school campuses to provide school based health services to students.
 The program supports achievement of student, school, and system success by:

-• Working with each Complex Area Superintendent, the Hawaii Keiki Program is creating a model that reflects the needs of the individual Complex Area considering student demographics, staffing patterns, available support services, and health care access within the community.
+• Working with each Complex Area Superintendent and school principals, the Hawaii Keiki Program is creating a model that reflects the needs of the individual schools and DOE Complex Areas considering student demographics, staffing patterns, available community support services, and health care access.

 The Whole School, Whole Community, Whole Child Model (WSCC)